inaccel/apps/README.md

-Making complex multi-service FPGA applications as easy to build, share and run as single containers, InAccel Docker helps organizations improve collaboration across development teams, drives more transparency and consistency in application development and simplify the tracking and versioning of distributed FPGA applications.
+Making complex multi-service FPGA applications as easy to build, share and run as single containers, InAccel Docker helps organizations improve collaboration across development teams, drives more transparency and consistency in application development and simplifies the tracking and versioning of distributed FPGA applications.

 <p align="center">
 	<img src="inaccel-apps.png" width="470">